paulmaneuvrierhervieu/paulmaneuvrierhervieu.github.io/_pages/about.md

 <br>I am also a data enthusiast and a map creator addict.
 In November 2020, I published with [Cédric Chambru](https://cedricchambru.github.io/) the Historical Social Conflict Database [HiSCoD](https://www.unicaen.fr/hiscod/).
 This database is designed to provide to academic researcher and general public a set of resources for analysing social conflict from the Middle Ages to the 19th century.

-Research interests : European economic history; Economic development; Atlantic history; Medieval history; Environmental history; Industrialization; Living standards; Political history; Deindustrialization
+<br>Research interests : European economic history; Economic development; Atlantic history; Medieval history; Environmental history; Industrialization; Living standards; Political history; Deindustrialization